-The proposed City C-M zoning district is primarily intended to accommodate a wide range of retail, service and office uses.
-The proposed City C-M zoning district would allow uses that are compatible with the general character of the surrounding area.
+The proposed C-M zoning district would permit a variety of commercial, retail, office and service uses.
+The uses permitted in the proposed C-M zoning district are compatible with existing commercial and civic uses located on adjacent tracts.

 This request is consistent with the intent and purpose of the zoning code, the Comprehensive Plan (GSO2040) and is generally compatible with the existing development and trend in the surrounding area.